zwcloud/CairoSharp/README.md

 	2. Select a configuration: `Debug` or `Release`, and a platform: `x86` or `x64`.
 	3. Find the project `source/native/cairo`, right click and select `Build`.
 	4. Built native dll files will be output to `source/native/cairo/bin/`.

+#### Build C# projects

+* Build CairoSharp

+	In VS2017, right click the CairoSharp project then select `Build`.
+CairoSharp.dll and its native dependencies will be placed in the output dir such as `source\CairoSharp\bin\Debug\netstandard1.6`.

+* Build C# demos

+	In VS2017, right click a C# demo project then select `Build`.
+The built demo app, CairoSharp.dll and native dependencies will be placed in the output dir such as `demos\CairoDemo\bin\Debug\netcoreapp2.0`.

 **Common Errors:**